Electric vs Petrol Cars in India: Cost Compared

 - Resale value is a top priority

-- Your budget is tight — the upfront premium is harder to swallow below Rs 15 lakh
+- Your budget is tight — upfront premium is harder to swallow below Rs 15 lakh

 My Honest Verdict After 8 Months

-I do not regret buying the Nexon EV.
-The driving experience alone — instant torque, silent cabin, one-pedal driving — makes every commute more enjoyable.
+I don't regret buying the Nexon EV.
+Driving experience alone — instant torque, silent cabin, one-pedal driving — makes every commute more enjoyable.
 My monthly fuel bill went from Rs 8,500 to under Rs 1,800.
-Maintenance has been one scheduled service visit that cost Rs 1,800.
+Maintenance has been one scheduled service visit that cost Rs 1,800 total.

-But I would be dishonest if I said it was seamless.
-The charging anxiety on highway trips is real.
-The occasional dead charger is frustrating.
-And explaining to relatives why I cannot just "quickly fill up and go" during family road trips gets old.
+But I'd be lying if I said everything was smooth.
+Charging anxiety on highway trips is real.
+Occasional dead charger is genuinely frustrating.
+And explaining to relatives why I can't just "quickly fill up and go" during family road trips gets old after the fifth time.

-The financial case is marginal.
-You are not going to save lakhs over 5 years.
-The real advantage is the driving experience and the knowledge that your daily commute is not adding to the city's air pollution.
-If those things matter to you, the EV is worth the slightly higher upfront cost.
-If you are purely optimizing for cost, petrol cars are still competitive — especially if you drive fewer kilometers than average.
+Financial case?
+Marginal.
+You aren't going to save lakhs over 5 years.
+Real advantage is the driving experience and knowing your daily commute isn't adding to the city's air pollution.
+If those things matter to you, EV is worth the slightly higher upfront cost.
+If you're purely optimizing for rupees, petrol cars are still competitive — especially if you drive fewer kilometres than average.

 What I can say with confidence: the math is getting better for EVs every year.
-Charging infrastructure is expanding.
+Charging infrastructure's expanding.
 Battery prices are falling.
 By 2028, I expect the upfront price gap to be negligible and the running cost advantage to be undeniable.
-We are in the awkward transition period right now, where buying an EV requires a bit of faith alongside the financial calculation.
+We're in the awkward transition period right now, where buying an EV requires a bit of faith alongside the financial calculation.

 Rajesh Kumar